antirez/dump1090/README.md

 To enable debug mode and check what combinations of packets you can log, use `mode1090 --help` to obtain a list of available debug flags.

-Debug mode includes an optional javascript output that is used to visualize packets using a web browser, you can use the file debug.html under the 'tools' directory to load the generated frames.js file.
+Debug mode includes an optional javascript bitf_output that is used to visualize packets using a web browser, you can use the file debug.html under the 'tools' directory to load the generated frames.js file.